BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <p>
     Americans forever try to circumvent this.
     Try to create the perfect bubble.
-    Then you have a neighbor who throws empty beer cans over into your yard.
+    Then your neighbor start throwing empty beer cans over the fence, into your yard.
+    Your teenage son develops a heroin addiction.
 </p>

 <p>